BrunoWozniak/BdubDigital/_posts/en/2024-07-25-caves-of-vatican-and-innovation copy.md

 The Caves of the Vatican’s plot involves characters taking significant risks to achieve their goals, reflecting the necessity of bold experimentation in the face of uncertainty.

-> **Innovation Parallel**: Experimentation and risk-taking are fundamental to rapid prototyping and lean startup methodologies.
+> **Innovation Parallel**: Experimentation and risk-taking are fundamental to innovation.
 Innovators must be willing to test new ideas, fail fast, and learn from their mistakes.
 This iterative process allows for continuous improvement and adaptation, leading to more refined and successful innovations.
 Design sprints provide a structured framework for rapid experimentation, enabling teams to validate ideas quickly and effectively.

 ## Creating Uncontested Markets